DataDog/datadog-agent/docs/dev/linters.md

 The `linters` key defines the list of linters we're using: https://github.com/DataDog/datadog-agent/blob/dffd3262934a5540b9bf8e4bd3a743732637ef37/.golangci.yml#L65-L79

-To run the linters locally, run `inv lint-go`.
+To run the linters locally, run `inv linter.go`.

 > [!TIP]
 > In your code, you can ignore linter issues on a line by prepending it with [the nolint directive](https://golangci-lint.run/usage/false-positives/#nolint-directive), for example,  `//nolint:linter_name`.